bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 The :after pseudo-element is used to prevent the bottom margin of child elements from collapsing, as well as to clear the nested floats.

-Adding the *zoom property to the parent element triggers the hasLayout mechanism specifically within Internet Explorer 6 and 7, which determines how elements should draw and bound their content, as well as how elements should interact with and relate to other elements.
+Adding the &ast;zoom property to the parent element triggers the hasLayout mechanism specifically within Internet Explorer 6 and 7, which determines how elements should draw and bound their content, as well as how elements should interact with and relate to other elements.